redst4r/fastfibonacci-rs/README.md

 # FastFibonacci

 Rust library implementing the [FastFibonacci](https://ceur-ws.org/Vol-567/paper14.pdf) integer compression/decompression algorithm.
-Besides the crate also supplies regular fibonacci compression/decompression
+Besides, the crate also supplies regular fibonacci compression/decompression.

 ## Introduction
 [Fibonacci encoding](https://en.wikipedia.org/wiki/Fibonacci_coding) is a variable-length encoding of integers, with the special property that any encoding of an interger ends in `1` (binary) and no encoding contains `11`.
 Hence one can use `11` as a separator in a stream of Fibonacci encoded integers.